nvbrent/doca-geneve-demo/README.md

 The following steps assume the network device was named `enp23s0f0np0` at startup, and enumerated as `0000:17:00.0` on the PCI bus.
 Replace as necessary.

 Each host must have its ConnectX device configured for SRIOV SwitchDev mode, as detailed [here](https://docs.nvidia.com/networking/pages/viewpage.action?pageId=80593054) and outlined below.
-(TODO: Ensure the representor netdevices are named something better than eth0, eth1, etc.)
+(TODO: Ensure the representor netdevices are named something better than eth0, eth1, etc.) Failure to set the devlink mode to Switchdev may result in errors such as: `failed to create actions_template for port 0`.

 _Note: Skip this step if running on a BlueField DPU._
 ```